 Last, at the other side of the city, in the access from the south, we find La Laja beach.
 Unlike the previous three, this is dark sand and has several pools with sea water.
 To get here there is a spectacular sea promenade, but there are about 10 kilometers from the city center.
 Better by bike in the lane that is enabled.

 It is one of the most beautiful parts of the city of Las Palmas de Gran Canaria.
 Also, together with Vegueta, Triana is one of the oldest neighborhoods.
 Here you will find shops of all kinds in its different pedestrian streets, restaurants, bars, parks, etc. So that, this part of the city is a must within the different things of what to see in Las Palmas de Gran Canaria.

-In Triana you have to visit the Gabinete Literario, the Pérez Galdós Theater, the Calle Mayor de Triana, the Cano street, the Pérez Galdós street, the Benito Pérez Galdós House-Museum, the Rodríguez Quegles Palace, the San Telmo Park, etc. If you are around Triana during lunch or dinner time, this post concerning the best places to eat in Triana might interest you.
+In Triana you have to visit the Gabinete Literario, the Pérez Galdós Theater, the Calle Mayor de Triana, the Cano street, the Pérez Galdós street, the Benito Pérez Galdós House-Museum, the Rodríguez Quegles Palace, the San Telmo Park, etc. Both in the Pérez Galdós Theater and in the Alfredo Kraus Auditorium, you can enjoy the best theater, music and dance on the island.

 You still need tips about what to see in Las Palmas de Gran Canaria?
 Other place is the fishermen’s district of San Cristóbal.
 It is a fisher’s district that is characterized by its colorful houses and local essence.
 Here there are also small beaches and stone coves, but without surveillance.
 In San Cristóbal you will find a wide range of fish restaurants.